core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In case endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible for Group Identifiers of different groups to coincide.
 That can also happen if the application can not guarantee unique Group Identifiers within a given Group Manager.
 However, this does not impair the security of the AEAD algorithm.

-In fact, as long as the Master Secret is different for different groups and this condition holds over time, and as long as the Sender IDs within a group are unique, it follows that AEAD keys are different among different groups.
+In fact, as long as the Master Secret is different for different groups and this condition holds over time, and as long as the Sender IDs within a group are unique, AEAD keys are different among different groups.

 # IANA Considerations # {#iana}